griddbnet/sql_llm_model/README.md

 "answer": "SELECT MAX(humidity) FROM devices WHERE ts > TIMESTAMP('2011-06-01T00:00:00Z') and ts < TIMESTAMP('2011-07-01T00:00:00Z');"}
 ```

 We created five to six templated queries that both did and did not use the TIMESTAMP() function for five different contexts which both did and did not use multiple tables per the Key-Container model and then with the dataset creation tool, generated 100 different question/answer pairs per query for a total of 3600 queries.
-As automatic dataset splitting resulted in a disproportionate amounts of one context over another in the test dataset, a second test dataset was generated with only a single question/answer pair for each templated query.
+As automatic dataset splitting resulted in a disproportionate amount of one context over another in the test dataset, a second test dataset was generated with only a single question/answer pair for each templated query.

 # Fine Tuning